Il-Wasla tal-George Cross fil-Marsa

 The George Cross awarded to the people of Malta was toured around the island right after the official presentation.
 Marsa was no exception.
 The preparations on the day for welcoming the medal and the citation from the King were made by local organisations of the village or the district.
 But a common sight on many occasions was the presence of a police or military marching band, police officers performing sentry duties and distinguished guests, military officers and local leaders of local organisations.

-However, as ceremonious and festive as the scene will be, with the street decorations and patriotic music, the main focal point is the opportunity where the public will have to see the George Cross awarded to their forefathers in the same arrangement as it happened 80 years ago.
+However, as ceremonious and festive as the scene was, with the street decorations and patriotic music, the main focal point was the opportunity where the public saw the George Cross awarded to their forefathers in the same arrangement as it happened 80 years ago.

 It’s as if a window back in time has opened where the public can step in and re-live, but with a modern twist.